NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

 ### Restore cost model

-The restore protocol uses a process-global `CheckpointIndex` keyed by file path.
-The first restore against a path builds an `id → [(time_step, timestamp, file_offset, length)]` map in a single O(records) pass.
-Subsequent restores are O(entries-for-that-id), which is O(1) in the common "one record per feature" case.
+`FileBackend` is **shared per path** via a process-static registry.
+The first protocol that calls `FileBackend::create(path, ...)` for a given path builds the backend, walks the file once to construct an in-memory index `id → [(time_step, simulation_timestamp, checkpoint_epoch, file_offset)]`, and registers the resulting `shared_ptr` under a `weak_ptr` slot.
+Subsequent protocols on the same realization (all configured against the same `serialization.path` by realization-level inheritance) receive the same `shared_ptr` and share the index without rebuilding.
+When the last protocol drops its handle, the backend is destroyed and the registry slot is opportunistically pruned.

+Two-layer scope filtering applies:

+1. **Construction scope** — passed to `FileBackend::create(path,
+   scope)`.
+The first caller's `id_subset` (or its auto-derived equivalent — see `id_subset` for memory-bounded restores below) bounds *which records enter the index*.
+Records outside this scope are never indexed; backend memory is proportional to the realization's subset, not the whole file.

+2. **Read scope** — per-Reader, set per `run()` call to `exact_id(ctx.id)`.
+Each `run()` opens a Reader scoped to the single feature it's restoring.
+A Reader cannot return any other id's record even if accidentally asked — defense in depth against bugs where the wrong id flows to a find call.

+For N catchments restored from one file:

+- Index walks per path: **1** (at first `create()`).
+- Per-`run()` cost: O(log records-for-this-id) lookup on the
+  shared index + `seek+read` on a private ifstream + per-Reader predicate check.
+- Total restore-phase walks across all N protocols: **1**, not
+  N. This is the fix for v0.1's `CheckpointIndex`-cache role, achieved via the backend itself being shared rather than via a process-global cache outside the backend.

-This matters because the naive "every feature scans the whole file" approach is O(features × records).
-At 1 M features with 1 M records in the file that's `1e12` record reads — unfeasible.
-The indexed approach is `1e6` reads for the build plus `1e6` O(1) lookups, total `2e6` record reads, which is ~six orders of magnitude better.
+The naive "every feature scans the whole file" approach is O(features × records) — at 1 M features × 1 M records, `1e12`
+reads, unfeasible.
+The shared-backend approach is one walk of `1e6` reads at the realization-level construction event plus `1e6` O(1) lookups during restore, total `2e6` record reads — the same six-orders-of-magnitude win v0.1 delivered, now via a cleaner abstraction.

-Payload bytes are not cached in memory: the index stores `(offset, length)` pairs and the restore issues a `seek + read` per feature.
-That keeps the index size proportional to the number of records rather than total payload bytes.
+Payload bytes are not cached in memory: the index stores `(offset, record_metadata)` entries and Readers issue a `seek + read` per feature on their own private `ifstream`.
+That keeps the index size proportional to records-in-scope rather than total payload bytes.

-The cache survives every protocol instance by default — restores that happen mid-run (e.g. a multi-phase driver that restores and then keeps running against the same file) reuse the indexes without a second build.
-In memory-constrained runs where restores happen only during initialization and the index is dead weight afterward, call `models::bmi::protocols::clear_checkpoint_indexes()` (declared in `include/utilities/bmi/deserialization.hpp`) once the initialization-phase restore sequence completes.
-The cache is released immediately; any later restore relazily rebuilds from disk.
+No process-global cache or explicit eviction hook is needed — backend lifetime is governed by `weak_ptr` reference counting in the registry.
+When all protocols on a realization drop their backends (typically end of run), the backend dies and its file descriptor is closed automatically.

+**Multi-phase restore (different target, not a rewind).** Calling `run()` twice on the *same* `NgenDeserializationProtocol` instance re-applies the same record — the match-mode (step / timestamp / latest) is set once in `initialize()` and the second call rewinds the model to the original restore point rather than progressing to a later checkpoint.
+To restore from a *different* record later in the run, construct a separate `NgenDeserializationProtocol` instance configured for the new target.
+Each instance carries its own match-mode state and its own backend handle and is independent of the others, so a multi-phase driver can hold multiple instances pointed at different (step/timestamp) targets and fire them in sequence.
+Reusing one instance with a different config in mind is not supported — there is no public API to re-configure a protocol after `initialize()`.

 ### `id_subset` for memory-bounded restores